leoliiiiii/Skipgram_NegativeSampling/README.md

-SGNS.py contains a skipgram model for identifying fraudulent / improper car insurance claims. hive_query_api.py is a flask script that helps with data migration from hive to PostgreSQL.
+SGNS.py contains a skipgram model, with the final softmax layer replaced by negative sampling.